 Biological activity of fungi also has many industrial applications.
 Yeasts are a type of fungus, and are widely used in fermentation for production of wine, beer and bread.
 Enzymes derived from fungi are utilised to produce 'stone-washed' denim.
 Fungi also have promising applications in bioremediation, especially for degradation of various organic substrates, such as in paper recycling, cleaning up of petrochemical spills and decolourisation of tannins in water.

-A particular focus of multidisciplinary research at RBG Melbourne on fungal systematics and chemistry is the genus Cortinarius, a common genus of agarics (gilled fungi).
+A particular focus of this multidisciplinary research is on fungal systematics and chemistry is the genus Cortinarius, a common genus of agarics (gilled fungi).
 Some species of Cortinarius are brightly coloured due to anthraquinone pigments.
 Many of these pigments have novel structures, and some have high antibiotic activity.
 Pigments can be visualised by thin-layer chromatography, and the presence or absence of certain pigment bands is useful for taxonomy at the species level.